 3. Spill-Proof Snack Cups and Containers

 Spill-proof snack cups and containers are very useful toddler camping gear.
 In addition to packing yogurt pouches, cheese strings, you can fill your snack cups with finger foods such as Cheerios, giving you a wide variety of toddler snacks you can pack ahead.
-We highly recommend charting out a meal plan and then packing your toddler’s snacks in easy spill-proof cups and travel containers that are specifically made to be used on the go.
+I highly recommend charting out a meal plan and then packing your toddler’s snacks in easy spill-proof cups and travel containers that are specifically made to be used on the go.

 Filling collapsible boxes, stackable jars for mini bites, and tiny little Bento boxes with the simplest toddler travel snacks are your ultimate saving grace.